morawi-cg/al-ansible-nginx/README.md

 There are excellent documentation on individual technologies involved.
 Leave me a note if more is needed.
 ## Tests
 Its recommended to test units individually.
 Then combine in a larged structure.
+## Hosts file
+During the testing I try to cause less disruption to the main environment.
+One of the most resommended measures is to keep the repo encapsulated separately with all its required dependencies in.

+Using add hock commands makes it very simple to test small components.
+I recommended doing so, its also good for learning more about components you don't necessarily now well.
+Don't pollute the main ansible setup but point it to your enclosed experiment repository, via the '-i' key for inventory so one can test the repo separately before approving it. one of the major sticky points was the 'hosts' files.
+The contain system-descriptive details of the environment to which the

 ---